ARE REGISTRATIONS CANCELLABLE OR TRANSFERABLE TO ANOTHER INDIVIDUAL?

 HOW WILL TRANSPORTATION WORK?

-Air-conditioned transportation will be available by bus to and from the hotels, and sites.
+Air-conditioned transportation will be available by bus to and from the hotels and sites.
 You will have access to free Wi-Fi on most buses.
-There are ground transfers available from the airport to the hotel that information and pricing for this service is available on your trip's individual website.
-If flights are purchased through PREMIER, ground transfers are included in those flight prices.
+There are ground transfers available from the airport to the hotel you can acquire on your own if needed.
+Ground transfers are included with the price on the arrival day between a specified timeframe and one group transfer on departure day to the airport.

 WHAT DOCUMENTATION IS NECESSARY FOR TRAVEL TO ISRAEL?